Rhea-Braithwaite/IntrotoIM/finalProject/journal.md

  - Additionally there would be the toner to play the music for the songs, as well as the notes for the different switches.

 ### Processing:
-Processing would have display a screen of four lanes and at the bottom of the screen there would be four slots, each representing a switch.
+Processing would display a screen of four lanes and at the bottom of the screen there would be four slots, each representing a switch and a note.
 When the note is in the slot that is when the switch must be pressed.
 If a note has a shadow then the switch has to be presed for the length of the shadow.
 If the note does not have a shadow then the switch only needs to be pressed and released.
+These four lanesand the notes would each have their own colours to act as an additional guide for the user.
+When a song is completed the user's score is displayed, as well as how many incorrect notes were pressed.
+Then they can either restart the song, or return to the main menu.

 ## Sketches
 ![](media/images/sketch1.jpg)